Associate Professor, Faculty of Arts

 My teaching interests are in moral and political philosophy.
 I am especially interested in normative ethics (general views about right and wrong), theories of welfare or wellbeing, theories of distributive justice, theories of virtue, and theories of state legitimacy.

 My approach to teaching is always to try to communicate two main things: why the issue under discussion matters, and how one might try to make progress in thinking about it.
 This motivates students to think for themselves and gives them the tools to do so.

 In July 2016 I was honoured to receive a Lord Dearing Award for my teaching.

 In Autumn Semester 2017 my drop in hours will be Mondays 13.30-14.30 and Thursdays 11.30-12.30.

 I'm currently writing a book defending a novel form of utilitarianism.
-It is intended to present a rich and rounded version of utilitarianism, incorporating novel views about well-being, reasons, rightness, moral rights, justice, democracy, decision-making, and praise and blame.
+It is intended to present a rich and rounded version of utilitarianism, incorporating novel views about well-being, reasons, rightness, moral rights, justice, democracy, decision-making, virtue, and praise and blame.
 I am very interested in collaborating with others, including research students, on any of these topics.

 I have worked on theories of distributive justice, pattern-based reasons, actualism and possibilism in deontic logic, and well-being.
 I continue to be interested in these areas.

 I plan to develop further my outline utilitarian account of virtue.
 I am especially interested in working on civic or political virtue.